jektify/jektify/src/dev/page/_posts/2018-02-01-documentation.md

 {: .markdown__paragraph}
 [Jektify - CDN Versions](https://github.com/jektify/jektify/tree/master/cdn){:target="_blank"}{: .markdown__link}

-{: .markdown__paragraph}
+{: .markdown__blockquote .markdown__paragraph}
-It is recommended to use the version "`static`", in case of an error, use the version according to Jektify.
+> Note: It is recommended to use the "`static`" version.
+In case of error, use the version according to Jektify.
+If you do not have the Jektify version on CDN, the "`static`" version is also used.

 {: .markdown__h1}
 # Using